Benjins/GBADev/README.md

    - Save button in gui, not just 'W'
  * ~~Export header from animations file~~
  * Keep track of sprites exported in asset.h, prevent dupes
- * Remove Animations and Timers
+ * Way in code to remove Animations and Timers
+ * Define entity data in code, parse it to manifest in editor